Why the Scientists Failed

 (Adapted from The Climate Pandemic: How Climate Disruption Threatens Human Survival)

-These scientific pioneers are meticulous in their research, and their findings are as complete and accurate as they can make them.
+They are meticulous in their research, and their findings are as complete and accurate as they can make them.

 We quite properly trust these scientists.
 One survey found that 71% of the respondents “strongly” or “somewhat” trusted climate scientists as a source of information.[4]

-However, trust in climate scientists depends heavily on political affiliation.
+That said, trust in climate scientists depends heavily on political affiliation.
 A Pew Research Center survey found that only 15% of conservative Republicans trust climate scientists to “give full and accurate information about the causes of climate change.”
 More trusting were moderate/liberal Republicans (32%), moderate/conservative Democrats (45%), and liberal Democrats (70%).[5]

 Although climate scientists are trustworthy, they do have flaws.
 Those flaws have played a central role in their ultimate failure to do their full measure of effort in warning society about climate disruption.
-Some of these flaws arise from the fundamental nature of science; others arise from scientists’ personal tendencies.
+Some of these flaws arise from the fundamental nature of science; others from scientists’ personal tendencies.

-They are never certain
+Scientists are never certain

 The nature of science dictates that scientists must always be tentative.
 Their discoveries may seem definitive in media reports, but a new scientific paper can force scientists to revise or even abandon a conclusion.
 Such tentativeness is a natural and valuable part of the scientific process.
 It serves scientists well in the laboratory or the scientific meeting.
-However, the lay public may misinterpret it as ignorance or evasiveness.
+However, the lay public may misinterpret uncertainty as ignorance or evasiveness.

 Conflicting findings can make news coverage veer from one extreme to another, resulting in a kind of journalistic whiplash for the public. . . .
 Scientists see persistent disputes as the normal stuttering journey toward improved understanding of how the world works.
 But many fear that the herky-jerky trajectory is distracting the public from the undisputed basics and blocking change.[6]